Waffle Slab – Purpose, Uses, Advantages And Disadvantages

 Since the tensile strength of concrete is mainly satisfied by the steel bar reinforcement, only the “ribs” containing the reinforcement are kept where the remaining ‘unused’ concrete portion below the neutral axis is removed, to reduce the self-weight of the slab.
 This is achieved by placing clay pots or other shapes on the formwork before casting the concrete.

 Purpose Of Waffle Slab:

-It is used where vibration is an issue and where large span slabs are to be constructed i.e areas having less number of columns.
-For example airport, hospitals, commercial and industrial buildings etc & where low slab deflections and high stability are required.
+Waffle slabs are is where vibration is an issue and where large span slabs are to be constructed i.e areas having less number of columns.
+For example airports, hospitals, commercial and industrial buildings, etc & where low slab deflections and high stability are required.